Which city is cheaper, Venice or Hong Kong?

 Venice is a world class destination for shoppers.
 There are many unique items that people purchase in town.
 Some of the most popular include Murano glass, Burano lace, Venetian masks, and local fabrics.

-Hong Kong is an amazing family-friendly city to visit.
+Hong Kong is one of the most popular family destinations.
 In addition to its many fascinating cultural experiences like visiting the markets and historical landmarks, this city also has a diversity of kid-friendly entertainment options.
 The most obvious is Disneyland, but there are also other amusement parks and aquariums like Ocean Park.
 Make sure you check out the Symphony of Lights in the evening and head to The Peak Tower during the day.

-Hong Kong and Venice are both fun to visit as a couple.
+Hong Kong and Venice are both terrific to visit as a couple.

 Hong Kong has so much to offer for a romantic couple's vacation.
 This city is filled with luxury hotels, beautiful parks, and impressive restaurants.
 For a romantic evening, check out the Symphony of Lights over Victoria Harbour after the sun sets.